Janelle Monáe: The Eephus, Moonlight, and Hidden Figures (2015–2016)

-Dirty Computer and other projects (2017–present)
+Dirty Computer and other projects (2017–2022)

 While filming these two movie roles, Monáe remained active in music with features on Grimes' "Venus Fly" from her Art Angels album and also the soundtrack for the Netflix series The Get Down with a song titled, "Hum Along and Dance (Gotta Get Down)".
 Monáe was also on the tracks "Isn't This the World" and "Jalapeño" for the Hidden Figures soundtrack.

 In an interview with People, Monáe revealed that she was already working on her third studio album when she received the scripts for her two first acting roles; therefore, she put the album on hold.
 Monáe also revealed in the interview that she would be releasing new music sometime in 2017, although by the end of the year no album or single was announced.
 On February 16, 2018, Monáe revealed her third studio album, titled Dirty Computer, through a teaser video on YouTube.
 The album was accompanied by a narrative film project, and the teaser video aired nationwide in select theaters prior to screenings of Black Panther.
 She held a series of "top-secret" listening sessions in Los Angeles and New York in support of the album.
 On February 22, 2018, Monáe released "Make Me Feel" and "Django Jane" as the first two singles from Dirty Computer, both accompanied by music videos and announced that the album would follow on April 27, 2018.
 Monáe stated in an interview with BBC Radio 1: "Prince was actually working on the album with me before he passed on to another frequency, and helped me come up with some sounds.
 And I really miss him, you know, it's hard for me to talk about him.
 But I do miss him, and his spirit will never leave me."
 Its short film earned a Hugo Award nomination for Best Dramatic Presentation – Short Form.

 Monáe appeared in the episode "Autofac" of the 2017 anthology series based on the work of Philip K. Dick, Electric Dreams, which premiered on Channel 4 in the UK and on Amazon Video in the US.

 On April 27, 2018, Monáe released a sci-fi film companion "emotion picture" to her new record Dirty Computer.
 The album debuted at the number six of the Billboard 200 with 54,000 equivalent units and on the top ten charts of Canada, United Kingdom and Ireland.
 It was chosen as the best album of the year by three publications: the Associated Press, New York Times, and NPR.
 The album received the nomination for Album of the Year at the 61st Annual Grammy Awards.
 She also contributed to the soundtrack to the dark comedy film Sorry to Bother You, collaborating with The Coup.
 In 2018 her Wondaland Pictures production company was signed to a first look deal with Universal.